How many grams of fat per day to lose weight

 Saturated Fat: Friend or Foe?

-Saturated fats have long been scrutinized in the realm of nutrition, with debates surrounding their impact on health and weight loss.
-These fats are typically solid at room temperature and are commonly found in animal products such as meat, dairy, and certain plant-based oils like coconut and palm oil.
-While saturated fats have been associated with an increased risk of cardiovascular disease due to their ability to raise levels of LDL cholesterol (often referred to as “bad” cholesterol), recent research has challenged this notion.
+Plus, in certain plant-based oils like coconut and palm oil.
+While saturated fats have been associated with an increased risk of cardiovascular disease.
+This is due to their ability to raise levels of LDL cholesterol.
+Which is often referred to as “bad” cholesterol.
+Therefore, recent research has challenged this notion.

 Benefits of Unsaturated Fats for Heart Health and Weight Management

-Additionally, unsaturated fats have been linked to improved insulin sensitivity, satiety, and weight loss when incorporated into a balanced diet.
-By emphasizing foods rich in unsaturated fats, such as avocados, olive oil, salmon, and nuts, individuals can enhance their diet’s nutritional quality and promote optimal health outcomes.
+Good options include avocados, olive oil, salmon, and nuts.
+Plus, promotes optimal health outcomes.
 Thus, embracing the benefits of unsaturated fats is a cornerstone of healthy eating patterns and weight management strategies.

 Monounsaturated and Polyunsaturated Fats Examples